 Reverse The Straddle Method

-As you might imagine, the first technique for getting exiting from a kayak for seniors is a simple reversal of the straddle entry method we detailed above.
-But it does come with a few special considerations that we should mention.
+The first technique for getting exiting from a kayak for seniors is a simple reversal of the straddle entry method we detailed above.
+But it does come with a few considerations that we should mention.

-Once you beach your kayak for this method, however, you can gently toss your paddle up onto the shore to keep your hands free.
+Once you beach your kayak, you can toss your paddle up onto the shore to keep your hands free.

 If you don’t want to toss your paddle, you can also attach it to the paddle park on the gunwale of your kayak or set it down in the cockpit.

 Once you have your hands free, lift your feet out to either side of the kayak to set up for the reverse straddle.
-If you have enough upper body strength, you can then place your hands on the gunwales at your hips and left your hips until your feet touch the beach on the sides of your kayak.
+If you have enough upper body strength, you can place your hands on the gunwales at your hips.
+Left your hips until your feet touch the beach on the sides of your kayak.

 From here, you can walk your hands toward the bow of your kayak until you’re in a comfortable position to stand.
 If you don’t feel comfortable lifting your hips, you can simply skip that step and roll forward until you can place your hands in the cockpit in front of you (as seen below).